beaker-project/beaker/documentation/admin-guide/kickstarts.rst

 ``rhts_pre``; ``rhts_post``
     Scripts necessary for running a Beaker recipe on the system after it is provisioned.
-These should never be overriden by the administrator.
+These should never be overridden by the administrator.

 ``ssh_keys``